khaors/geocompr/main.md

 The first two lines of the preceding code chunk split the `od` dataset into two mutually exclusive objects, `od_intra` (which only contrains OD pairs representing intrazone trips) and `od_inter` (which represents interzonal travel).
 The third line generates a geographic object `desire_lines` (of class `sf`) that allows the interzone trips to be visualized geographically, using plot commands such as that provided in the command below.
 An illustration of the results are presented in Figure \@ref(fig:desire) (we will cover the visualization methods that produced this plot in a subsequent chapter).
-The map shows that city center is by far the largest trip attractor in the region, suggesting policies should be prioritised there, althou a number of peripheral sub-centers can also be seen.
+The map shows the city center dominate transport patterns in the region, suggesting policies should be prioritised there, although a number of peripheral sub-centers can also be seen.
 <!-- These include Bradford Stoke to the North and Portishead to the West. -->